jeffdcamp/dbtools-android/README.md

         Cursor cursor = individualManager.findCursorBySelection(null, null, Individual.C_NAME); // find all, order by NAME column
         Cursor cursor = individualManager.findCursorBySelection(Individual.C_PHONE + " LIKE ?, new String[]{"555"}); // find cursor of those who have "555" in their phone number

+  * Access data from Cursor

+      Cursor cursor;
+      Individual individual = new Individual(cursor); // populate all items from cursor into Individual

+      // Get single pieces of data from a curser.  (for use in places such as Adapters, etc) Examples:
+      String name = Individual.getName(cursor);
+      IndividualType type = Individual.getType(cursor);
+      Date birthDate = Individual.getBirthDate(cursor);

   * Count number of items in the database